hmxmilohax/Rock-Band-4-Deluxe/README.md

 Once the dependency is installed, run `_init_repo.bat` in an **empty folder**. git will pull the repo and make sure you are completely up to date.

 From then on simply run `_build.bat`.
-This script will pull the repo again for updates, build the ARK for you, and spit it out in `_build`,
+This script will pull the repo again for updates, build the files for you, and spit them out in `_build`,

 Run the build script again to pull any new updates committed to the repo and rebuild a new ark.